 What causes the spine to narrow?

-As part of the natural aging process, the anatomical components of the spine — including the vertebrae, intervertebral discs, joints, muscles, tendons and ligaments — endure ongoing wear and tear.
-Within the spinal column, there are fixed openings between the vertebrae (called “intervertebral foramina”) that house delicate nerve roots and the space allotted for those nerves can be easily constricted by worn-down bone or inflamed tissue.
-Common underlying conditions that can lead to spinal narrowing include degenerative disc disease, spinal arthritis, bone spurs and spondylolisthesis, among others.
+As part of the natural aging process, the anatomical components of the spine, including the vertebrae, spinal discs, joints, muscles, tendons and ligaments endure ongoing strain.
+Within the spinal column, there are fixed openings between the vertebrae called intervertebral foramina that house delicate nerve roots.
+The space allotted for those nerves can be easily constricted by worn-down bone or inflamed tissue.
+Common underlying conditions that can lead to spinal narrowing include degenerative disc disease, spinal arthritis, bone spurs and spondylolisthesis.

-If spinal stenosis is present but does not encroach upon the spinal cord or an exiting nerve root, the condition can be asymptomatic or cause only minor symptoms that can be adequately addressed through conservative home care, such as over-the-counter pain relievers and stretching.
+If spinal stenosis is present but does not affect the spinal cord or an exiting nerve root, the condition can be asymptomatic or cause only minor symptoms that can be adequately addressed through conservative home care, such as over-the-counter pain medications and stretching.
 On the other hand, when a nerve root or the spinal cord itself is compressed, both cervical and lumbar spinal stenosis can lead to the following uncomfortable symptoms:

 - Pain or numbness in the affected area of the spine

 - Pain that radiates to the shoulders, arms and hands

 - Pain that travels through the hips, legs and feet

 - Leg cramps

 - Muscle weakness